htcondor/htcondor/docs/users-manual/submitting-a-job.rst

 command-line arguments, and shell environment.

-The :doc:`/man-pages/condor_submit` manual page contains a complete and full description of how to use *condor_submit*.
+The :doc:`/man-pages/condor_submit` manual page contains a complete and full description of how to use :tool:`condor_submit`.
 It also includes descriptions of all of the many commands that may be placed into a submit description file.
 In addition, the index lists entries for each command under the heading of Submit Commands.